The best sales to shop today: Sony, Ulta, Echo and more - CNN Underscored

 - Ensure your laptop is always powered up with this one-day deal on Anker charging accessories.

-- Some cute bathrobes and PJs are on sale today only at Amazon, including an on-trend matching tie dye set.
+- Some cute bathrobes and PJs are on sale today only at Amazon, including an on-trend matching tie-dye set.

 - A refurbished Arlo home security system — with one to three add-on cameras available — is starting at about $100 for one day at Woot!.